 - WooCommerce plugin – this adds the core e-commerce functionality to WordPress and is also free.

-- WooCommerce Product Table plugin – this paid-for plugin lists your products in a table layout so that customers can choose and customize the options to build their box.
+- WooCommerce Product Table plugin – this paid-for plugin lists your products in a table layout so that customers can choose and customize the options to build their boxes.

 - Bonus: WooCommerce Product Options plugin – you only need this if the product variation options that come built into the free WooCommerce plugin aren’t suitable.
 The core WooCommerce platform lets customers select customization options from 1 or more dropdown lists.
 If you want further options, such as multi-select checkboxes or custom gift messages, then you’ll need the Product Options plugin too.